-On November 21, 2022, the City adopted a General Fund budget of \$11,090,896 for the fiscal year 2023, including \$1,050,000 to the fire protection fund.
-The transfer to the fire protection fund will be used to subsidize the operations of the Fire Department.
-The 2023 budget represents a 2.2% decrease compared to the 2022 final budget.
-Budget appropriations in all departments look to remain relatively stable in 2023.
+On November 20, 2023, the City adopted a General Fund budget of \$13,009,076 for the fiscal year 2024, including \$1,660,356 to the Fire Protection Fund.
+The transfer to the Fire Protection Fund will be used to subsidize the operations of the Fire Department.
+The 2024 budget represents a 6.0% increase compared to the 2023 final budget.
+Budget appropriations in all departments look to remain relatively stable in 2024.
 The City constantly reviews opportunities to increase revenue by using its assets more efficiently and effectively.

 The City continues to improve water and wastewater services.
-In the 2023 budgeting process, some minor to moderate revisions and/or adjustments were made to accurately allocate water and wastewater related costs to the water and sewer fund, with the resulting budget balanced for 2023.
+In the 2024 budgeting process, some minor to moderate revisions and/or adjustments were made to accurately allocate water and wastewater related costs to the water and sewer fund, with the resulting budget balanced for 2024.
 The water and sewer rates remain unchanged.

 The stormwater fund was created in 2009, and the City reviews the cost allocations annually to ensure the accuracy of these allocations.
 The goal of the City is to accurately allocate stormwater related costs incurred by the City to the stormwater fund, which was created to serve as the primary funding source for stormwater and drainage related services undertaken by the City each year.
-In the 2023 budgeting process, some minor to moderate revisions and/or adjustments were made to accurately allocate stormwater related costs to the stormwater fund with the resulting budget balanced for 2023.
+In the 2024 budgeting process, some minor to moderate revisions and/or adjustments were made to accurately allocate stormwater related costs to the stormwater fund with the resulting budget balanced for 2024.
 The stormwater utility billing rate remains unchanged.

-The City continues to improve operations to enhance the City's delivery of fire protection service.
-In the 2023 budgeting process, minor to moderate revisions and/or adjustments were made to accurately allocate fire protection related costs to the fire protection fund with the resulting budget balanced for 2023.
-City Council changed the fire protection ordinance on November 7, 2022.
+The City continues to improve operations to enhance its delivery of fire protection services.
+In the 2024 budgeting process, minor to moderate revisions and/or adjustments were made to accurately allocate fire protection related costs to the Fire Protection Fund, with the resulting budget balanced for 2024.
+The City Council changed the fire protection ordinance on November 7, 2022.
 The new ordinance updated the fee's methodology, which is now based on the acreage and square footage of each parcel within the City.
 The billing rates were updated to a per acre and square footage charge.

 The City continues to provide for the curbside collection of household garbage, recyclables, bulk trash, and yard debris discarded by the City's residents.
 These waste stream collection services are subscribed services with the City through a contractual agreement with Waste Management.
-The sanitation billing rate remains unchanged.
+The sanitation billing rate increased in 2024 due to our contractual rate increasing.